Maharta/Berikan/README.md

 # Berikan

 Hello! this is a project of mine to learn React + Typescript.
-Berikan purpose is to provide a platform for indonesian people to share their unused things.
-Although i doubt i will be able to scale it properly since this project use firebase as BaaS 😅.
+Berikan is a mobile first web-app to provide a platform for indonesian to share their unused things.
+Although i doubt i will be able to scale it properly since this project use firebase as BaaS (very expensive).

 To run this project locally, simply clone the project then run: